osnr/rpi-bitbang-ethernet/README.md

 ## how to use

-[gif of Wireshark popping up packets + Terminal + Pi blinking?]

 _Warning_: All sources say this is pretty sketchy and out of spec for Ethernet, so you might fry something: your Pi, your router, etc. We're sending 3.3V logic when they say [you shouldn't go above 2.8V](https://www.iol.unh.edu/sites/default/files/knowledgebase/ethernet/10basetmau.pdf#page=11).
 [Magnetics stuff](https://networkengineering.stackexchange.com/questions/29927/what-is-the-purpose-of-an-ethernet-magnetic-transformer-and-how-are-they-used) isolates the device if you use a real Ethernet jack.
-(I think you can buy a MagJack, though?)
+(I think you could buy a MagJack on its own?
+Maybe that'd be sufficient.)
 In particular, I think you should not do this with a Power over Ethernet port on the other side.

 I've only tested this on a single **Raspberry Pi 4B with 2GB RAM**.
 (I don't see why it wouldn't work on other Pi 4B models; it might even be